lukeawyatt/provision-docker-minecraft/README.md

 # Docker Minecraft Provisioning Script

-This script is intended to provision a quick Minecraft Server solution based on container technology.
+This script is intended to provision a quick Minecraft Server solution based on Docker container technology.

-#### Requirements

-* Ubuntu Server 16.04 LTS
-* Docker >= 17.09

 ## Usage